SleepyBandit/oxford-dictionary/README.md

 ```

 # Methods:
+## .find
-.find retrieve available dictionary entries for a given word and language.
+`.find` retrieves available dictionary entries for a given word and language.
 A region OR filter can optionally be passed in an object with the word.
 ```
   dict.find("awesome");
 ```
+## .definitions
-.definitions finds available dictionary entries for given word and language and returns the definitions.
+`.definitions` retrieves available dictionary entries for given word and language and returns the definitions.
 ```
   dict.definitions("awesome");
 ```
+## .inflections
-.inflections Retrieve available lemmas for a given inflected wordform.
+`.inflections` retrieves available lemmas for a given inflected wordform.
 A filter can optionally be passed in an object with the word.
 ```
   dict.inflections("awesome");
 ```
+## .pronunciations
-.pronunciations Find available dictionary entries for given word and language and returns the pronunciation.
+`.pronunciations` retrieves available dictionary entries for given word and language and returns the pronunciation.
 ```
   dict.pronunciations("awesome");
 ```
+## .examples
-.examples Find available dictionary entries for given word and language and returns only examples.
+`.examples` retrieves available dictionary entries for given word and language and returns only examples.
 ```
   dict.examples("awesome");
 ```
+## .synonyms
-.synonyms Retrieve available synonyms for a given word and language.
+`.synonyms` retrieves available synonyms for a given word and language.
 ```
   dict.synonyms("awesome");
 ```
+## .antonyms
-.antonyms Retrieve available antonyms for a given word and language.
+`.antonyms` retrieves available antonyms for a given word and language.
 ```
   dict.antonyms("awesome");
 ```
+## .thesaurus
-.thesaurus Retrieve available synonyms AND antonyms for a given word and language.
+`.thesaurus` retrieves available synonyms AND antonyms for a given word and language.
 ```
   dict.thesaurus("awesome");
 ```
+## .sentences
-.sentences Retrieve list of sentences and list of senses (English language only).
+`.sentences` retrieves list of sentences and list of senses (English language only).
 ```
   dict.sentences("awesome");
 ```
+## .translate
-.translate Retrieve list of sentences and list of senses (English language only).
+`.translate` retrieves list of sentences and list of senses (English language only).
 You must pass in a word and target language.
 ```
   dict.translate({